Ankita03-dell/AZMLND_CapstoneTrial2/README.md

 ## Automated ML
-Below is the screenshot of the configurations we used for automl.
+Below is the screenshot of the configurations I used for automl.

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?